AllTrialsUSA/FSCI2017/README.md

 ### Day 1 - Monday

+* Introducing research transparency and advocacy.
 * Defining your advocacy issue and advocacy goal.
 * Identifying key decision-makers and influencers.
-* Planning for opposition and obstacles.
-* Assessing your advocacy team and partners.
+* Identifying opponents and partners.

+### Day 2 - Tuesday

 * Selecting your advocacy objectives and activities.

-### Day 2 - Tuesday
+* Creating an advocacy plan.
 * Developing compelling messages.
-* Creating your advocacy and communication plans.
+* Creating a communication plan.
 * Evaluating advocacy and communication success.
 * Peer-reviewing your advocacy and communication plans.